-In accordance with 24 CFR part 578 and the NOFA, applicants have the right to appeal if they believe that they were improperly denied the right to participate in the CoC planning process in a reasonable manner; were improperly denied or decreased funding; or were improperly denied a Certification of Consistency from the local government with the Consolidated Plan.
+In accordance with 24 CFR part 578.35 and Section X of the NOFA, applicants have the right to appeal if they believe that they were improperly denied the right to participate in the CoC planning process in a reasonable manner; were improperly denied or decreased funding; or were improperly denied a Certification of Consistency from the local government with the Consolidated Plan.
 The appeal MUST be carried out in the timeframe and process announced by HUD within the NOFA.